-Criminal Law for CLAT - Preparation Tips, Important Cases
+Criminal Law for CLAT - Notes, Preparation Tips, Important Cases

-Criminal Law for CLAT - Preparation Tips, Important Cases
+Criminal Law for CLAT - Notes, Preparation Tips, Important Cases

 India's criminal law is a legal framework that establishes and governs the nation's offences, crimes, and punishments.
 It covers a broad spectrum of illegal activity and offers a structure for the investigation, trial, and sentencing of lawbreakers.
 The main piece of legislation dictating criminal law in India is the Indian Penal Code (IPC).
 Crimes against the state, public order, property, person, and morals are only a few of the many categories it uses to group criminal offences.
 The IPC lists particular behaviours as crimes and specifies the penalties for each infraction.

-Other laws and rules pertaining to criminal law exist in India as well.
+Other laws and rules about criminal law exist in India as well.
 For example, the Code of Criminal Procedure (CrPC) lays out the legal processes that must be adhered to during criminal investigations, trials, and appeals.
-In order to guarantee a fair trial and safeguard the rights of both the accused and the victims, the Indian Evidence Act establishes the standards of evidence in criminal trials.
+To guarantee a fair trial and safeguard the rights of both the accused and the victims, the Indian Evidence Act establishes the standards of evidence in criminal trials.

 Substantive law and procedural law are two fundamental divisions of legal systems.
 Let's explore the differences between these two categories with examples: